/media/2rajrzdo/strategic-investing.png

 Like you I of course I did not overnight decide to implement it, it followed months of research.
 And it took a lot of convincing.

-As you know I'm a hardcore value investor and buying ETFs with the highest momentum means you're buying stocks like NVIDIA and the largest tech companies that have been driving the market higher.
+As you know I'm a hardcore value investor and buying ETFs with the highest momentum (price increase) means you're sometimes buying very overvalued stocks that have been driving the market higher.

-But the research was convincing, and I took really good care to limit the risk with good risk management tools.
+But the research was convincing, and I took really good care to limit the risk with good risk management tools - more on exactly how you can do that later.

 You know momentum is a factor we've built into most of our investment strategies, but I never implemented a pure momentum strategy.